mzattera/predictive-powers/README.md

 # predictive-powers

-`predictive-powers` is a library to make generative AI (GenAI) easily accessible to Java developers.
+** `predictive-powers` is a library to make generative AI (GenAI) easily accessible to Java developers. it is featured in a chapter of my book

-**`predictive-powers` is featured in a chapter of my book "[Ultimate ChatGPT Handbook for Enterprises](https://www.amazon.com/Ultimate-ChatGPT-Handbook-Enterprises-Solution-Cycles-ebook/dp/B0CNT9YV57)" which i co-authored with Dr. Harald Gunia and Karolina Galinska.**
+"[Ultimate ChatGPT Handbook for Enterprises](https://www.amazon.com/Ultimate-ChatGPT-Handbook-Enterprises-Solution-Cycles-ebook/dp/B0CNT9YV57)" which i co-authored with Dr. Harald Gunia and Karolina Galinska.**